 Measurement of lightness discrimination thresholds

-We measured how variation in the reflectance spectra of background objects affect lightness discrimination thresholds using a two-alternative forced-choice (2AFC) design (Figure 1).
-On each trial, observers viewed a standard image and comparison image, presented on a calibrated monitor for 250ms each, one after the other with a 250ms inter-stimulus interval (Figure 1a).
-The images were computer graphics renderings of 3D scenes; each scene contained an achromatic spherical target object.
-The observer’s task was to report the image in which the depicted target object was lighter.
+We measured how variation in the reflectance spectra of background objects affects thresholds for discriminating object achromatic reflectance, which we refer to as lightness discrimination thresholds, using a two-alternative forced-choice (2AFC) design (Figure 1).
+On each trial, observers viewed a standard image and comparison image, sequentially presented on a calibrated monitor for 250ms each, with a 250ms inter-stimulus interval (Figure 1a).
+The images were computer graphics renderings of 3D scenes.
+Each scene contained an achromatic spherical target object.
+The task was to report the image in which the depicted target object was lighter.
 Across trials, we varied the luminous reflectance factor (LRF; American Society for Testing and Materials, 2017) of the target object in the comparison image while keeping the LRF of the target object in the standard image fixed.
-The LRF is the ratio of the luminance of a surface under a reference illuminant (here CIE D65) to the luminance of the reference illuminant itself.
+The LRF is the ratio of the luminance of a surface under a reference illuminant (here, we used the CIE D65 reference illuminant) to the luminance of the reference illuminant itself.
+Feedback was given on each trial based on which image contained the target object with the higher LRF.

-We recorded the proportion of times observers chose the comparison image as having the lighter target object at 11 values of the target object LRF.
+We recorded the proportion of times observers chose the comparison image as having the lighter target object, as a function of 11 comparison values of the target object LRF.
 Figure 2 shows a psychometric function from a typical human observer.
 The proportion comparison chosen data was fit with a cumulative Gaussian using maximum likelihood methods (See Methods: Psychometric Function).
-The threshold was defined as the difference between the LRF of the target object at proportion comparison chosen 0.76 and 0.50, as determined from the cumulative Gaussian fit.
+The threshold was defined as the difference between the LRF of the target object at proportion comparison chosen 0.76 and 0.50 (i.e. d-prime = 1.0 in a two-interval task), as determined from the cumulative Gaussian fit.

 Human lightness discrimination thresholds increase with background object reflectance variation

-To study the effect of background variation on lightness discrimination thresholds, we varied the reflectance spectra of the background objects in the images by sampling from a statistical model based on natural surface reflectance databases (see Methods: Reflectance and Illumination Spectra Singh, Cottaris, Heasly, Brainard, & Burge, 2018).
+To study the effect of background variation on lightness discrimination thresholds, we varied the reflectance spectra of the background objects in the images by sampling from a statistical model built form natural surface reflectance databases (see Methods: Reflectance and Illumination Spectra Singh, Cottaris, Heasly, Brainard, & Burge, 2018).
 Briefly, a database of natural surface reflectance functions (Kelly, Gibson, & Nickerson, 1943; Vrhel, Gershon, & Iwan, 1994) was projected along eigenvectors associated with the largest six eigenvalues of the dataset.
 These eigenvalues captured more than 90% of the variance in the database.
 The distribution of projection weights was approximated as a multivariate-normal distribution.
-Reflectance spectra of background objects were sampled from the multivariate-normal distribution and using the weights to construct spectra as the corresponding linear combination of the eigenvectors.
+Reflectance spectra of background objects were constructed by first sampling from the multivariate distribution of projection weights and then performing a weighted sum of the corresponding eigenvectors.
 The amount of variation in the background was controlled by multiplying the covariance matrix of the multivariate-normal distribution by a scalar.

 We measured threshold as a function of the scalar that multiplied the covariance matrix.
-By varying the scalar from 0 (no variation) to 1 (variation in natural scenes), we can examine parametrically how background variation affects performance in the task.
+By varying the scalar from 0 (no variation) to 1 (variation in natural scenes), we examined parametrically how background variation affects performance in the task.
 We generated images for six logarithmically spaced values of the covariance scalar.
 Figure 3 shows examples of images used in our psychophysical task for different choices of the covariance scalar.
 Discrimination thresholds were measured separately for each of the six values of the covariance scalar (Appendix: Table S2).